bitsofcotton/p2/README.md

 The integrated predictor and the parts targets only a finite inner status condition and we must suppose input stream internal state dimension size.
 If the supposed size is smaller than input stream, this fails.

+Also, they suppose input stream some average slide is one of the 3 case mainly: (i) Lebesgue measurable (ii) calculatible by accuracy limited register computer (iii) stream is the result of some multiple valued output that can rationaly to categorize.
+Also, sub of the method is: (iv) return to average on some of the range or whole input (v) the structure average describes enough input structure (vi) flip last. p.cc status \< 0 for implicit copycat prediction, otherwise, explicit prediction.

 # XXX
 We cannot predict via these predictors on saw tooth or triangular or similar wave which depends on unobserved inner status in sliding window.
 However, such PRNGs must have inner status bit larger than lg(x_trigger_place).
 Also p.cc depends on walk accuracy theirselves.
 So to continue prediction, we need better accuracy if walk has enough distance from origin point.

-# Description on integrated predictor:
-p.cc is the integrated predictors of whole p0, p1, p2.
-If the input argument is large enough, this slices some dimension of the input stream.
-If we use P0DFT class to harden this with Th.
-Condorcet's jury also effects. p.cc status \< 0 for implicit copycat prediction, otherwise, explicit prediction.

 # Known Bug
 If we use cr.py with lieonn.hh description, we should pass the parameter reasonable (output to be less than INT_MAX), otherwise, periodical clipping will occur causes broken result.